 The 2010 FYR report found that OU 1 (source control) is protective of human health and the environment in the short term.
 The final groundwater remedy for OU 2 (MNA) is also protective in the short term.
 In October 2012, EPA approved the removal of additional groundwater parameters from the groundwater monitoring program because they hadn't been detected for several years.

 For the site-wide remedy to be protective in the long term and fulfill the requirements of the September 2007 ROD, effective institutional controls (ICs) to restrict land and groundwater use must be put in place.
 To ensure enforcement of ICs, EPA determined that a Restrictive Covenant signed between the property owner, EPA, and WDNR will be necessary.
-EPA is currently negotiating with the property owner to achieve this goal.
+EPA is currently working with the property owner, the PRPs and the WDNR to achieve this goal.

-EPA will complete the fourth FYR at the site in 2015.
+EPA plans to complete the fourth FYR at the site in 2015.

 Property ReuseNo recent property re-use inquiries have been made.
 Property reuse can be explored after the Restrictive Covenant has been put in place.

 sheila sullivan (email@example.com)